Accurate navigation & positioning for autonomous vehicles

 Enhancing localization and map-matching accuracy

-With an integrated INS+GNSS system, the INS keeps a steady path even when signals are lost, providing accurate directions and location data to help the vehicle align with the correct road segment on the HD map.
-The combined system stops you from going the wrong way, missing exits, or doing unsafe manoeuvres because of localization errors.
+For ADAS applications, this real-time reliability is critical: With an integrated INS+GNSS system, the INS keeps a steady path even when signals are lost, providing accurate directions and location data to help the vehicle’s alignment with the correct road segment on the High-Definition (HD) map.
+The combined system enables precise localization, which is essential for the vehicle to understand its exact position relative to road features or doing unsafe maneuvers due to GNSS outliers.

 Solutions for ADAS systems

-Our GNSS/INS sensors deliver accurate position, velocity, and orientation data in real time, ensuring reliable performance even in urban canyons or tunnels.
+Our GNSS/INS sensors deliver accurate position, velocity, and orientation data in real time.
+They ensure reliable performance even inside tunnels or urban canyons.
 With robust calibration, low latency, and easy integration, our solutions support safer, smarter, and more autonomous vehicles or ADAS systems.

 Vehicles application brochure